IOTECH-Donegal/RTK/RPi/3v3serial.md

     sudo nano /boot/config.txt
     dtoverlay=sc16is752-i2c,int_pin=24,addr=0x48

+Edit and uncomment one line.
+Normally, the RPi maxs out at 100Kb/s, this ups the I2C bus speed to 400Kb/s.

+    dtparam=i2c_arm=on,i2c_arm_baudrate=400000

 Reboot and check to see if the two new ports exist as ttySC0 and ttySC1.

 ![](ls1.jpg)